RF Toolbox

 RF Spectrum Analyzers

 The free software from RF Explorer is not very useful and can not export cvc files for use in coordination software.
 However there is a software products available that add s csv export, control of the scanner, and monitoring.
-Unfortunately it is one available for windows and the ULA only allows you to install the so I have provided a link below.

 Signal Hound BB60C & BB60D